How to get an Allen & Overy training contract

 “[When future senior partner Geoffrey Sammons] did start his articles it was a further year before he met George Allen, an encounter which took place in adjoining urinals.
 The conversation went thus: Allen: ‘What’s your name?’
 Sammons: ‘Sammons, sir.’
 Allen: ‘Oh, yes.
 I knew your father.’
 End of conversation.
 The opportunities for meeting Tom Overy in the urinals were even fewer; it was his eccentric practice to use the washbasin in the wardrobe behind his desk.”

 There’s not a lot you can add to that really, is there?

 The 1940s: post-war profitability

-Billings in 1947 were £100,000, of which half was pure profit.
-Of that, George Allen and Tom Overy earned nearly £12,000, making them rich men at a time when you could live more than comfortably on £500 a year.
+Billings in 1947 were £100,000, half of which was pure profit.
+George Allen and Tom Overy earned nearly £12,000 that year, making them rich men at a time when you could live more than comfortably on £500 a year.
 The firm expanded from its original offices in Finch Lane into overflow buildings on Old Broad Street and Threadneedle Street.
 New royal clients came on board, among them the Duke of Kent, the Maharajah of Jaipur and the Princess of Bihar.